 Halloween is a fun time to bake a create yummy creations, like these mummy haystacks!!
 They’re easy to do.
-We made these last year for Easter and made them into birds’ nests…switched it up a bit and now they’re an easy Halloween treat!
-These are great because not only do they taste really good but the kids can help you make them which makes them even more fun. (originally published 9/16)
+We made these last year for Easter and made them into birds’ nests…switched it up a bit and now they’re an easy Halloween dessert! (originally published 9/16, affiliate links present)

-You can make them any shape you like and it’s a great “baking” activity you can do with your kids for the fall.
+You can make is peanut butter dessert into any shape you like.
+It’s a great “baking” activity you can do with your kids for the fall.